jradmorrison/readme-generator/README.md

 ## Usage

 From the root folder of this repo run "node index.js" in the terminal

+To view a demo of the application being used click here => https://drive.google.com/file/d/1O0DHZraXAZMFimx6Swh3J2qLl7IPkXfs/view

 ![A screenshot of my project](assets/images/screenshot.png)